rebecca-gc/ptm/README.md

 |wandb|0.21.0|

 ## Data
-The protein sequences used to predict the Post Translational Modifications are collected from seven different databases.
+The protein sequences used to predict the Post-Translational Modifications are collected from seven different databases.
 - SwissProt
 - NCBI
 - dbPTM